prototypefund/open-theater-api/README.md

 <!--Continue here-->

 #### Track
-A track is the representation of data inside of each field of a content object.
+A track is the representation of data **inside of each field of a content object**.
 It represents ONLY one medium (see <a href="#containertype">containerType</a>) being displayed/played/triggered within the renderer.

 A track is always composed from the key-value pair of
 - a) <a href="#containerId-trackcontent">containerId</a>